ocruzv/desire-oneclick-miner/README.md

 # desire-oneclick-miner

-> Desire miner with just one click
+> Desire miner with just one click - Nvidia & Windows Only.

 #### Known bugs

-- Currently just works with CUDA 9.1 drivers.
+- Currently only works with CUDA 9.1 drivers.
 In future releases will support CUDA 8 too.

 #### To do